Xazax-hun/csa-testbench/README.md

 ### Configuration

-A minimal configuration should contain a list of projects and a CodeChecker URL.
+A minimal configuration should contain a list of projects.
 Each project should at least contain a git or tarball URL and a name.
 Other configuration values are optional.
+Note that if CodeChecker URL is missing, the reports will not be uploaded/stored anywhere.

 ```json
 {